 I had an entirely different experience regarding breastfeeding support at a leading private hospital in Hong Kong, where formula was pushed hard for my premature baby.
 But, fortunately, I was able to draw on the education I received for my first baby about infant stomach size and feeding requirements in the first few days to advocate for myself and allow my son to learn to breastfeed.

 I knew if he'd fill up on formula first he'd have no incentive to suck and stimulate my milk to come in.
-I fought hard to allow my son to breastfeed first and supplement with a small amount of formula only after each feed, and to the paediatrician's surprise, my milk came in quickly and my son fed and gained weight rapidly, exceeding his birth weight by the time we left hospital on the 5th day!
+I fought hard to allow my son to breastfeed first and supplement with a small amount of formula only after each feed, and to the paediatrician's surprise, my milk came in quickly and my son fed and gained weight rapidly.
+He exceeded his birth weight by the time we left hospital on the 5th day!

 Now I'm pregnant with my third and plan to breastfeed again.
-On top of the nutritional benefits, I find it so convenient to breastfeed directly and not have to worry about sterilising bottles.
+I find it so convenient to breastfeed directly and not have to worry about sterilising bottles.

 What I am strongly for is supporting women to learn to breastfeed should they want to, supporting them to make an informed, evidence based choice, and educating partners, workplaces and the medical profession on how to support mother's choice to breastfeed.